yh17549/nu-dir-bookmark/README.md

 ---

-This is bookmark management tool for nushell。You can use this tool to manage bookmarks and check the directory。
+This is bookmark management tool for nushell.
+You can use this tool to manage bookmarks and change the director.

 ---